- Performance: 7.5/10

 The provider’s prices are way lower than that of most competitors.
 It even wins in a match of MilesWeb vs. Hostinger.

 All in all, MilesWeb has the most affordable starting price out of any global hosting solution.
-Enough said.

 Aside from selling different hosting and domain services, MilesWeb is also a reseller of GeoTrust, GoGetSSL, and Sectigo SSL certificates.
 The three companies are the biggest names in SSL hosting and sell some of the most recognizable certs on the Web.